trigaten/Learn_Prompting/docs/vocabulary.md

 #### Masked Language Models (MLMs)

-MLMs are a type of NLP model, which have a special token, usually `[MASK]`, which is replaced with a word from the vocabulary.
+<Term popup="MLMs are a type of NLP model, which have a special token, which is replaced with a word from the vocabulary.
+The model then predicts the word that was masked." reference="/docs/terms/mlms">MLMs</Term> are a type of NLP model, which have a special token, usually `[MASK]`, which is
+replaced with a word from the vocabulary.
 The model then predicts the word that was masked.
 For example, if the sentence is "The dog is [MASK] the cat", the model will predict "chasing" with high probability.